LogoAMRGearbox

 Share duty cycle and constraints to start supplier screening.

-technical documentation and integration notes
+CAD / 3D models and integration notes

 Review architecture and implementation details before rollout.